instructure/instructure-ui/packages/ui-table/src/Table/README.md

 ### A sortable table using our Responsive component

-Resize the window to see how column headers transition into a Select for sorting table content when the traditional Table Header is no longer clickable.
+Resize the window to see how column headers transition into a `Select` for sorting table content when the traditional Table Header is no longer clickable.
 The Table layout itself switches from the horizontal view to the stacked view allowing content to be viewed without horizontal scrolling.
 See [Responsive](#Responsive) for more examples.

+By default, the options in the `Select` for sorting in stacked layout are generated from the `id` property of the `Table.ColHeader` components.
+If you want to display custom strings, use the `stackedSortByLabel` property.

 ```javascript
 ---